A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Model Implementation

 \section{Model Implementation}

-The design of the computational pipeline is driven by three primary considerations: 1) the distribution of matrix–vector multiplications, which dominate the computational workload; 2) the implementation of activation functions; and 3) the scheduling of computations according to the model’s dataflow.

-Our implementation aims to explore the capabilities of the AI Engine as a real-time inference device.
-In this context, a forward pass of the model processes a \textbf{single batch}, and all kernels execute within an \textbf{infinite} \texttt{while} \textbf{loop}.

-To implement the matrix vector multiplication, we leverage the vectorized Multiply Accumulate (MAC) operation available within each AI Engine tile.
-In this process, the input or hidden-state vector is streamed into the vector registers, while the matrix parameters are loaded from the tile’s local memory.
-The efficiency of this computation depends primarily on two factors: the data-streaming bandwidth and the MAC pipeline.
-There are two principal approaches for executing this operation.
+Our implementation aims to explore the capabilities of the AIE as a real time inference device \textbf{using the Single Precision Floating Point (32 bit) data type}.
+In this context, a forward pass of the model processes a \textbf{single batch}, and all AIE kernels execute within an \textbf{infinite} \texttt{while} \textbf{loop}.
+To implement the matrix vector multiplication, we leverage the vectorized Multiply Accumulate (MAC) operation available within each AIE tile.
+In this process, the input or hidden state vector is streamed into the vector registers, while the matrix parameters are loaded from the tile’s local memory.
+The efficiency of this computation depends primarily on two factors: the data streaming bandwidth and the MAC pipeline.
+There are two principal approaches for executing this operation:

 \textbf{1.
-Column-wise Cascade:} This method represents the most hardware-compliant, or “lawful,” implementation in that it fully exploits the AI Engine’s most efficient data transfer mechanism; the cascade stream.
-The matrix parameters are partitioned into column blocks, and each tile performs a MAC operation between a column of the matrix and the corresponding element of the input vector (which is broadcasted to match the vector width).
-The number of rows processed in each operation corresponds to the number of vector lanes of the chosen data type.
+Column-wise Cascade:} This method represents the most hardware compliant, or “lawful,” implementation in that it fully exploits the AIE’s most efficient data transfer mechanism; the cascade stream.
+The matrix parameters are partitioned into column blocks, and each tile performs MAC operations between ablock of matrix columns and the corresponding elements of the input vector (which are broadcasted to match the vector width).
+The partial results of eachblock are then cascaded to the neighboring tile and added.
+The number of rows processed in each operation corresponds to the number of vector lanes of the chosen data type and each participating tile must process all the rows of the matrix which can create memory limitations.

-The distribution occurs along the columns, which correspond to the input-vector dimension \( \mathbf{x}_t \) in the GRU model.
-This can be problematic for architectures with large input feature vectors (on the order of thousands of features) and comparatively modest hidden state sizes (on the order of hundreds).
-Furthermore, unless significant implementation complexity is introduced, distributing computation in this fashion obliges each participating tile to process all assigned rows.
-In practice, once the columns corresponding to the input-vector dimension are consumed - each spanning a number of rows equal to the vector lane width - the operation must restart from the next block of rows and continue iteratively until the entire matrix has been processed.